Summary: A green workplace promotes practices that can reduce the ecological footprint and help the environment.

 The old equipment you’re using at work may be consuming more energy than they need to.
-It’s time to switch to energy-saving appliances and get a difference in consumption that can range from 50 percent to 90 percent.
+It’s time to switch to energy-saving appliances and get a difference in consumption that can range from 50% to 90%.

 For instance, cloth towel dispensers are a greener choice over hand dryers.
 To prevent water wastage, consider installing modern dual-flush toilet units, which use only 25% of the water per flush than the older single flush toilets do.

-A survey among 2,000 retail and manufacturing professionals was conducted and found that:
+A survey of 2,000 retail and manufacturing professionals was conducted and found that:

 - 31% fitted energy-efficient appliances and saved money

-- 22% installed automated energy control systems and experienced genuine difference
+- 22% installed automated energy control systems and experienced a genuine difference

 2. Cut back on resources